Frequently Asked Questions

 What is the drop off & pick up policy?

-The earliest drop off time that the college will accept is 7:30am with the purchase of extended care.
-For regular campers, please do not drop your child more than 10 minutes prior to the start at 9am.
-A child who is picked up late can get anxious, and counselors who have worked a full day need to be able to count on leaving their job promptly.
+Pick-Up: A child who is picked up late can get anxious, and counselors who have worked a full day need to be able to count on leaving their job promptly.
 Being on time is a significant contributor to the job satisfaction of all of our counselors and the happiness of our children.
-Regular campers should be picked up at 4pm.
-Our extended care program closes at 5:30pm, and parents should strive to be on time.
-If a parent is late to pick up the following penalties will be assessed: For ever minute a parent is late a $2.00 charge will be accrued.
-The fee will require payment upon pick up.
+Campers should be picked up no later than 4:30pm at designated locations.
+If a parent is late to pick-up a fee will be assessed prior to signing out that day.

 What is the duration of camp?